 Wanolitto’s Musings for this Saturday’s Des Moines Waterfront Farmers Market

-The Des Moines Waterfront Farmers Market was busy last Saturday at the start of the 4th of July weekend.

-Paid parking is to start July 6, so remember that we will validate 2 hours free parking for both Sat. & Wed. markets.
+The first day of paid parking at the Des Moines Waterfront Farmers Market saw some minor glitches but, overall it went fairly well.
+Just keep in mind we will validate 2 hours free parking for both Saturday & Wednesday markets.
 Just show your purchases at the market info booth.
 If you are a Des Moines resident and have a vehicle registered in Des Moines, you can get a yearly ($30) pass at the Marina office for $15 for the rest of this year.

 Did you check out our new video at the top, spectacular!
 It is from Tad Doviak of Green Hippo Drones.
 If you are interested in creating one for you, email him [email protected].